Gift Of Education

 - Sep 10th, 2009

-The ES2 is an essential tool in any Logic editor's audio quiver - this tutorial exposes the ES2's deepest secrets.
+The ES2 is the essential synthesis tool in any Logic user's audio arsenal.
+Introduced in Logic 7 and reborn in Logic Pro X - this tutorial exposes the ES2's deepest musical secrets.

 Steve H. and his trusty assistant Igor are at it again ... creating incredible tutorials, that is!
 This tutorial is as entertaining as it is educational.
 By mixing clever audio comedy with facts about synthesis and tone creation, Steve has made what is possibly the best Logic tutorial ever!
 You might think that's a big statement, but watch this tutorial and you'll understand what I mean ...